 - Clues suggests the starlet's career spanned from about 1960 to 1980 since we learn she had a twenty year career, and she died in 1981.

 - And the Adventure Continues: Not long after Nancy moves back to River Heights, her dad tells her she has a phone call regarding "the Loch Ness monster, and some stolen diamonds."

-- Awesome Anachronistic Apparel: Behold her wardrobe!◊ Nancy's old-fashioned clothes actually look really cute on her.
+- Awesome Anachronistic Apparel: Behold her wardrobe!◊ Nancy's old-fashioned clothes—straight out of the 60s, very Scooby-Doo—actually look really cute on her.
 A fashion designer she later meets agrees, and photographs her for their publication.

 - Bumbling Dad: Nancy's dad Carson Drew, in stark contrast to the books, where he is a competent attorney who is supportive of Nancy's detective work.
-Here he's pretty wimpy and insists she just abandon sleuthing and stay normal.
+While they are close, he'd rather she just abandon sleuthing and stay normal.

 - The Cameo: While in Hollywood Nancy comes across Bruce Willis, who is currently being filmed for a detective movie.

 - Nancy receives a phone from her father for her birthday.
 Or not.
 It's actually from the villain, and used to track her.
 Later, it returns again when she uses it to record his Just Between You and Me.

 - The movie Nancy watches of Draycott contains the clue as to where she hid her will.

 - Chekhov's Skill: Nancy suggests a CPR class to the principal.
 We are led to believe the payoff was a prank where Inga convinced Corky to pretend to choke during a basketball game, but it actually culminates during the party scene, where she has to perform an emergency tracheotomy when a girl has a severe allergic reaction to the peanut crackers a guy she was making out with ate.